The Relationship Between Stress and Sex

 Of course, we can have "good" kinds of stress, like planning for a vacation or night out.
 Then there are "bad" kinds of stress, like financial hardship, conflict with your partner, or a looming deadline.
 But neither good or bad stress is conducive to sexual desire or sexual arousal.
 And it can also have a big impact on the quality of the sex itself.

 If you’re too much ‘in your head’ during sex, it can impact your ability to reach orgasm.
 Because sex tends to be at its best when we’re simply sensing and experiencing - rather than thinking.
 Even if our stress is not all-consuming, everyday stressors can have just as much of an impact in the bedroom.

 Why is sex important?

 Most individuals and couples report that a healthy sex life is critical for relationship satisfaction and overall quality of life.
 Sex is also great for your body, your brain and your mood.
-Orgasm boosts the immune system, burns calories, improves memory, boosts your confidence and most importantly - it relieves stress.
+Orgasms boost the immune system, improves memory, enhances your confidence and most importantly - it relieves stress.

 So if you’re sexually stressed, how can you alleviate this anxiety before and during sex?

 The trick isn’t so much about stopping your thoughts altogether, because that’s impossible, but learning how to focus your mind on the important stuff.
 Like what’s happening to your body, and staying present to pleasure.